echo-hydro/echo-hydro.github.io/jobs/jobs.md

 <b><span style="font-size: 20px !important; color: #0055A9;">Graduate Student</span></b>

-<span style="font-size: 15px !important;">Computational Cognitive Affective Neuroscience Laboratory is accepting one or two talented graduate students (MS or PhD) through the Department of Biomedical Engineering in the Sungkyunkwan University.
-Though I'm still figuring out the application and selection process (because I'm still very new here), I just wanted to tell those who are interested in pursuing graduate degrees with me that I have a couple slots available.
-I think the start date should be Fall 2017 or Spring 2018--I will update this when I get more information.
-But if you are interested in doing MA or PhD in the Cocoan lab, it might be good idea to email me in advance.
-You can also come early and join the lab as a research assistant before the graduate school starts.
-This can help with smoother transition to graduate student life.</span>
+<span style="font-size: 15px !important;">Computational Cognitive Affective Neuroscience Laboratory is accepting one or two talented graduate students (MS/PhD combined, but you can do MS only) through the Department of Biomedical Engineering in the Sungkyunkwan University.
+If you are interested in doing MS or PhD in the Cocoan lab, it might be good idea to email me in advance and work in the lab as a research assistant before you actually apply for the grad school.
+Joining the lab in advance will help with smoother transition to graduate student life.</span>

 <span style="font-size: 15px !important;">Successful candidates should have Bachelor's degree in neuroscience, psychology, biology, computer science, biomedical engineering, or related fields (but I'm quite open to other majors, so don't worry about the BS major).
 More importantly, successful candidates should show a strong motivation to do research, run experiments, publish your paper, and collaborate with other people in the lab.
 Experience in scientific research, computational modeling/analysis, coding, and neuroimaging will be a plus, but (again) if you have a strong motivation to learn these, it should be fine.
 Writing skills are important, so it would be very helpful if you could send me your writing samples.
 Having growth, innovative, and collaborative mindsets and the ability to develop and express abstract ideas will be crucial as well.</span>

-<span style="font-size: 15px !important;">You will receive a stipend and a support for tuition, but there are many different rules for different cases (e.g., depending on PhD vs. MS, international students, scholarships, etc.).
+<span style="font-size: 15px !important;">You will receive a stipend and a support for tuition, but there are different rules for different cases (e.g., depending on PhD vs. MS, international students, scholarships, etc.).
 Thus, I will be able to provide more detailed information about the compensation when time comes. </span>

 <p id="labmanager"></p>